 Some of his other well-known research studies include “Are SMART Goals Dumb?,” “Why CEO’s Get Fired,” “Why New Hires Fail” and “Don’t Expect Layoff Survivors to Be Grateful.”

-Please join Mark and me on Wednesday, August 29th at 11 AM/ET on Talk Business With Howard radio.
-If you can’t be there for the live broadcast, the show replay will be posted at the top of this page Wednesday afternoon.
+Please join Mark and me on Talk Business With Howard radio.
 Click here to go to the show page on Blog Talk Radio to listen to the show.

 NOTE: DUE TO A TECHNICAL GLITCH, THERE IS APPROX. 42 SECONDS OF NO AUDIO AT THE START OF THE SHOW.
 IT’S WORTH THE BRIEF WAIT BECAUSE MARK SHARES INVALUABLE HR ADVICE ON HOW TO HIRE THE RIGHT PEOPLE FOR YOUR COMPANY.